 For every second that the crew drives through the measuring point too early or too late, 1 penalty point will be incurred.
 This will always be calculated from the start of the regularity.
-Unless otherwise specified in the route instructions, a time measurement will never be situated within 2 km after:
+A time measurement will never be situated within 2 km after:

-- the start of the regularity;

-- a level crossing:
+- a level crossing;

 - a movable bridge;

 - traffic lights situated on the intended route.